-Year End ed July 31, Chan ige
+Year End ed July y 31 , nge

-2020 2019 \$ %
+2021 2020 \$ %

-(in th nousands)
+(in t housands)

-Provision for income taxes \$ 2,388 \$ 743 \$ 1,645 221 %
+Provision for income taxes \$ \$ 4,851 \$ 2,388 \$ 2,463 103 %

-Our provision for income taxes increased by \$1.6 million, or 221%, for fiscal 2020, compared to fiscal 2019, primarily related to income and withholding taxes in the foreign jurisdictions in which we operate.
-The current year income tax expense was partially offset by the tax benefit associated with the acquisition of intangible assets from Cloudneeti and Edgewise which reduced our deferred tax asset and the related valuation allowance.
-For further information, refer to Note 14, Income Taxes, of our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our effective tax rate of (2.1)% and (2.7)% in fiscal 2020 and fiscal 2019, respectively, differs from the applicable U.S. statutory federal income tax rate due to our valuation allowance against our U.S. federal, state, and U.K. deferred tax assets as well as our foreign income being taxed at different rates than the U.S. statutory rate.
-The overall income tax expense recorded for the current fiscal year is driven by income taxes for the foreign countries in which we operate, offset by the tax benefit from the release of a portion of our valuation allowance on deferred tax assets as a result of deferred taxes recorded in the purchase accounting as part of the acquisition of Cloudneeti and Edgewise.
+Our provision for income taxes increased by \$2.5 million, or 103%, for fiscal 2021, compared to fiscal 2020, primarily related to income and withholding taxes in the foreign jurisdictions in which we operate.
+In fiscal 2020, we recognized a non-recurring income tax benefit associated with the acquisition of intangible assets from Cloudneeti Corporation ("Cloudneeti") and Edgewise Networks Inc. ("Edgewise") which reduced our income tax expense as compared to 2021.
+For further information, refer to Note 14, Income Taxes, of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our effective tax rate of (1.9)% and (2.1)% in fiscal 2021 and fiscal 2020, respectively, differs from the applicable U.S. statutory federal income tax rate due to our valuation allowance against our U.S. federal, state, and U.K. deferred tax assets as well as our foreign income being taxed at different rates than the U.S. statutory rate.